Skip To Main Content Skip To Footer

 “I have a big connection with this place‭.
 When I arrived in San Miguel‭, ‬something magical happened and everything just clicked‭.‬”‭

-The worn cobblestone streets and color-blocked buildings of San Miguel de Allende have long attracted artists and expats‭, ‬along‭ ‬with creative-minded Mexicans seeking refuge in a post-pandemic world from the urban sprawl of the capital‭.‬
+The worn cobblestone streets and color-blocked buildings of San Miguel de Allende have long attracted artists and expats‭, ‬along‭ ‬with creative-minded Mexicans seeking refuge in a post-pandemic world from the urban sprawl of the capital‭.‬ For Valero‭, ‬being surrounded by nature and a more bucolic culture close at hand has been invigorating‭.‬

 “You have traditions that are more alive‭,‬”‭ ‬he says‭. ‬“There are a lot of fireworks‭, ‬a lot of parties in the street‭, ‬a lot of parades‭. ‬You are completely immersed in the routine of a‭ ‬community that is connected with traditions and symbols‭.‬”